livepeer/verification-classifier/README.md

 ## Multi scale ssim

 There is a script `evaluate-ms-ssim.sh` in order to calculate the multiscale ssim.
-This scripts receives one parameter which is the path where the videos are with the same structure as mentioned in [Compare_videos notebook](#Compare_videos notebook).
+This script receives one parameter which is the path where the videos are with the same structure as mentioned in [Compare_videos notebook](#Compare_videos notebook).

-For example:

 ```
 bash evaluate-ms-ssim.sh /path/to/videos

 ```

-The script will produce in the output folder a structure like this
+The script will produce the following folder structure:

 ```
 mssim